 Medjool dates are the queens of dates.
 They are so full with flavor, sweet and soft.
-When you need quick energy and something satisfyingly sweet to munch on, dates are a very nutritious treat.
+When you need some quick energy and something sweet to munch on, dates amake a delicious and very nutritious treat.

-They have been grown for thousands of years and used in Middle-Eastern and Mediterranean cuisines.
+Dates have been grown for thousands of years and are used a lot in the Middle-Eastern and Mediterranean cuisines.

 Muslims all over the world traditionally break their Ramadan fast with a date to balance out their nutrition intake and sugar levels.

-If you’re interested in reading more about the process, I wrote an article about what eventually helped me quit sugar and still enjoy some healthy sweetness.
+If you want to read more about the process, I wrote an article about how I managed to quit sugar and still enjoy lots of healthy sweetness.

 I like to use dates to sweeten raw desserts, smoothies and some baked treats.
-Because they are so sweet, they usually don’t require any additional natural sweetener.
+Because they are so sweet, you usually don’t need any additional natural sweetener.

-These lemon ginger date rounds are packed with good things, naturally sweet with hints of sour and spicy.
+These sugar-free lemon ginger date rounds are packed with healthy nutrients and are naturally sweet with hints of sour and spicy.

 They are easy and fast to make and that’s exactly what we need in our busy schedules, right?

-5. Cut the brazil nuts into thin slices and lightly mix them into the dough with a spoon.
+Cut the brazil nuts into thin slices and carefully mix them into the dough with a spoon.

-7. Let them sit in the fridge for an hour prior to serving them.
+Let them sit in the fridge for an hour to set.

-These lemon ginger date rounds keep for about a week in the fridge or longer in the freezer.
+These vegan sugar-free lemon ginger date rounds keep for about a week in the fridge and longer in the freezer.